top of page

 Pharmacodynamics

-Adrenaline (Epinephrine) is a sympathomimetic drug.
+Adrenaline (Epinephrine) is a sympathomimetic drug that antagonises the effects of histamine increases glycogenolysis and raises blood sugar.
 It causes an adrenergic receptive mechanism on effector cells and mimics all actions of the sympathetic nervous system except those on the facial arteries and sweat glands.
-Epinephrine also alleviates pruritus, urticaria, and angioedema.
-Adrenaline may help relieve gastrointestinal and genitourinary symptoms associated with anaphylaxis because of its relaxing effects on the smooth muscle of the stomach, intestine, uterus, and urinary bladder (Farzam et al., 2024; Oyebola, 2011).
-During reperfusion, adrenaline may counteract cerebral vasoconstriction (Kondo et al., 2022).
+(Booth, 2011; DeWitt et al., 2016; Maddison, 2008; Plumb, 2024; Farzam et al., 2024).

 Mechanism of Action